Skip Navigation

 Your spine supports most of your body weight, making it a common source of pain.
 Spinal pain can radiate from the neck to the lower back, or it can be isolated to a specific area.
 It can also cause referred pain, which is felt in other areas of the body that are innervated by the same spinal nerve(s).

-If you have ongoing low back pain, The Team at Southern Pain and Spine in Athens, Gainesville, Jasper, Newnan, and Sandy Springs, Georgia can help.
+If you have ongoing low back pain, The Team at Southern Pain and Spine in Athens, Atlanta, Fayetteville, Gainesville, Jasper, Newnan, Sandy Springs, and Stockbridge can help.
 With our patient-focused approach to care, your Southern Pain and Spine back pain doctor will use physical medicine and minimally invasive, non-narcotic pain relief options to help you take back your life from pain.

 If you suffer from neck or back pain, don’t wait to get help from the best spine surgeons in Georgia.
-Request your first appointment with a pain management physician at Southern Pain and Spine at one of our five locations in Athens, Gainesville, Jasper, Newnan, or Sandy Springs.
+Request your first appointment with a pain management physician at Southern Pain and Spine at one of our eight locations in Athens, Atlanta, Fayetteville, Gainesville, Jasper, Newnan, Sandy Springs, and Stockbridge.

 Back and Spine Pain Treatments